markuskreukniet/irmamobile-measurements/README.md

 The main screen of the app has in the bottom a grey collored part with 11 buttons.

 * __DEF__ We scan a single QR code to perform a single IRMA session with this button.
-This button works almost like the __default__ 'QR scan' button from the app's unmodified version. -----
+This button works almost like the __default__ 'Scan QR' button from the app's unmodified version.
 * __WFTest__ __Write__ a __test__ __file__ to external storage.
 Usefull to give permission and see if the writing works `Android/data/foundation.privacybydesign.irmamobile.alpha/files` -----
 * __Help__ The button that makes the app open the __help__ screen.
 * __DSM__ Performs a batch of 25 __disclosure session measurements__.